Karl O. Christe

 Karl Otto Christe (born July 24, 1936) is an inorganic chemist.
-He is the best reference in respectful handling of a huge number of extremely reactive components and his extensive experience in fluorine chemistry earned him the title of 'The Fluorine God'.
+He is known for developing safe methods of studying highly reactive and dangerous chemicals, while his extensive experience in fluorine chemistry has earned him the title of 'The Fluorine God'.
 His research covers fluorine chemistry of nitrogen and halogens and the synthesis of new energetic materials.

 Life

 In 1957 Christe began his chemistry studies at the University of Stuttgart.
 He prepared both his diploma- (1960) and PhD theses (1961) under the supervision of Josef Goubeau.

 In 1962, Christe immigrated to the US and settled in California.
 He started working as a senior research chemist with Stauffer Chemical Co in Richmond/CA. In 1967 he joined Rocketdyne Division Rockwell International in Canoga Park where he became the manager of research in 1978.
 In 1994 he accepted split positions between the Air Force Research Laboratory at Edwards Air Force Base and the Loker Hydrocarbon Research Institute of USC.
 In 2005, he moved full-time to USC where he is working as a research professor.